defi-wonderland/handbook/sites/wonderland/docs/testing/mutation-testing.md

 }
 ```

 To fix this, we use mutation testing.
-While we manually mutate some isolated assertion while writing our tests (to check their predictive value), we use tools to automate mutation of the whole codebase.
+While we manually mutate some isolated assertions while writing our tests (to check their predictive value), we use tools to automate the mutation of the whole codebase.

-For test built with Foundry, we currently use vertigo-rs, while Medusa can be fairly easily fuzzed with slither-mutate (note: for bigger codebase or test base, it might be too slow).
-We're currently finishing a PR to integrate mutation test in Foundry, see [this PR](https://github.com/foundry-rs/foundry/pull/10193) to find the latest development, the [issue](https://github.com/foundry-rs/foundry/issues/478) trackin it or the [current roadmap](https://github.com/simon-something/foundry/issues/2).
+For tests built with Foundry, we currently use vertigo-rs, while Medusa can be fairly easily fuzzed with slither-mutate (note: for bigger codebases or test bases, it might be too slow).
+We're currently finishing a PR to integrate the mutation test in Foundry, see [this PR](https://github.com/foundry-rs/foundry/pull/10193) to find the latest development, the [issue](https://github.com/foundry-rs/foundry/issues/478) tracking it or the [current roadmap](https://github.com/simon-something/foundry/issues/2).

-Symbolic tests with Kontrol or Halmos are too computation intensive to be currently mutated.
+Symbolic tests with Kontrol or Halmos are too computationally intensive to be currently mutated.